Temples in Bali

 If you’re visiting North Bali and Central Bali, don’t miss one of the best temples in Bali.
 The next temple that should not be missed when coming to Bali is Taman Ayun Temple.

-This temple is very beautiful, with a very large courtyard in the outside area.
+Visiting temple in Bali is very beautiful, with a very large courtyard in the outside area.
 In the inner area of the temple, there is a water park that surrounds the surrounding area.
 The traditional Balinese architecture combined with Chinese influence is the uniqueness of this temple.
+It is a must-add Bali Itinerary for your best trip.

 Find this article helpful?
 Check out other articles from Social Expat for more updates about Travel News in Indonesia!